How can I overwrite a decision (force an approval or rejection)?

 Leave a comment: for the audit trail and to explain your decision to the other Approvers.

-After you select Force approval / rejection, a popup for leaving a comment will appear.
+When you do a Force Approval / Rejection, a pop-up for leaving a comment will appear.
 This will find its way into the audit trail and prevent any future guesswork regarding the reason for doing so.

 • Related Articles